-Project List: Tomatoes
+NORTH HAVEN GARDENS ET.
+1901 Project List: Tomatoes

 Tomatoes are everyone's favorite thing to grow.
-Here, we have two seasons to get a crop, one in summer, and one in fall.
+Here, we have two seasons to get a crop: one in summer, and one in fall.
 Follow these suggestions for great fruit!

-Compost-Add more compost to your garden seasonally before every planting.
+Compost-Add a compost product to your garden seasonally before every planting.